DevExpress-Examples/maui-charts/CS/ScatterChartGetStarted/Readme.md

 ![Chart View](img/devexpress-maui-chart-view.png)

-You can also refer to the following YouTube video for instruction on how to get started with the Chart Controls: [Adding Charts to Your .NET MAUI App](https://www.youtube.com/watch?v=uvcMy2WP0_M).
+You can also refer to the following YouTube video for instructions on how to get started with the Chart Controls: [Adding Charts to Your .NET MAUI App](https://www.youtube.com/watch?v=uvcMy2WP0_M).

 ### Files to Review